Sideroxylon grandiflorum

-In 1973, it was thought that this species was dying out.
-There were supposedly only 13 specimens left, all estimated to be about 300 years old.
-The true age could not be determined because tambalacoque has no growth rings.
-Stanley Temple hypothesized that the dodo, which became extinct in the 17th century, ate tambalacoque fruits, and only by passing through the digestive tract of the dodo could the seeds germinate.
-Temple (1977) force-fed seventeen tambalacoque fruits to wild turkeys.
-Seven of the fruits were crushed by the bird's gizzard.
-The remaining ten were either regurgitated or passed with the bird's feces.
-Temple planted the remaining ten fruits and three germinated.
-Temple did not try to germinate any seeds from control fruits not fed to turkeys so the effect of feeding fruits to turkeys was unclear.
-Reports made on tambalacoque seed germination by Hill (1941) and King (1946) found the seeds germinated without abrading...
+In 1973, it was argued that the species was becoming extinct.
+There were supposedly only 13 specimens left, all estimated to be about 300 years old; the true age could not be determined because tambalacoque has no growth rings.
+Stanley Temple hypothesized that the dodo, which became extinct in the 17th century, ate tambalacoque fruits, and that only after passing through the digestive tract of the dodo could the seeds germinate.
+Temple force-fed seventeen tambalacoque fruits to wild turkeys in 1977.
+Seven of the fruits were crushed by the bird's gizzard, while the remaining ten were either regurgitated or passed with the bird's feces.
+Temple planted the remaining ten fruits, three of which germinated.
+Temple did not try to germinate any seeds from control fruits that had not been fed to turkeys so the effect on germination of feeding fruits to turkeys was unknown.
+Studies on tambalacoque seed germination by Hill (1941) and King (1946) found that the seeds germinated without abrading.

 Temple's hypothesis that the tree required the dodo was contested.
-Others have suggested the decline of the tree was exaggerated, or that other extinct animals may also have been distributing the seeds, such as tortoises, fruit bats or the broad-billed parrot.
-The difference in numbers is because young trees are not distinct in appearance and may easily be confused with similar species.
-The decline of the tree may possibly be due to introduction of domestic pigs and crab-eating macaques, and competition from introduced plants.
-Catling (2001) in a summary cites Owadally and Temple (1979), and Witmer (1991).
-Hershey (2004) reviewed the flaws in Temple's dodo-tambalacoque hypothesis.
+Others have suggested that the decline of the tree was exaggerated or that other extinct animals, such as giant tortoises, fruit bats, or the broad-billed parrot, may also have been distributing the seeds.
+The decline of the tree may be due to introduction of domestic pigs and crab-eating macaques, and competition from introduced plants.
+Alternatively, the difference in reported tree numbers may arise from the fact that young trees are not distinct in appearance and may easily be confused with similar species.
+Catling (2001) in a summary cites Owadally and Temple (1979) and Witmer (1991), while Hershey (2004) reviewed the flaws in Temple's dodo-tambalacoque hypothesis.